marcaufderheyde/privateshare-windows/README.md

 Effective TCP Server and Client operating using python web sockets:
 #### General notes:

+###### To use privateshare across networks (server on one network, client on different network), you will need to set up port forwarding through your router.

 * Files are downloaded/uploaded to/from wherever application or script is stored.
   * If you are launching serverApp.exe from the downloads folder, the downloads folder becomes the server folder.
   * If you are launching clientApp.exe from the downloads folder, the downlaods folder becomes the client folder.